bsumlin/PyMieScatt/docs/index.rst

 - Would like to re-write the inverse functions to take any two of scattering, absorption, or backscatter for the non-compact inverse problem.
 Still need all three for a fully-constrained inversion.
 - Would like to be able to pass array objects directly to all functions (within reason).
+- Would like to include auto-graphing capabilities for sacttering functions.

 Documentation To-Do List
 ------------------------